COPE Emerging Leaders

 This program challenged me to consider my strengths and weaknesses and how each helps me become a better leader.
 I enjoyed opportunities to listen and learn real-life experiences in leadership from TWU faculty and administrators.
 I learned not only about how to be a better leader, but also about myself and the person I want to become.
 Maria Rodríguez

-During the academic year, fellows receive training by participating in three leadership bootcamps, each composed of three 90-minute workshops.
+During the academic year, fellows receive training through three leadership bootcamps, each composed of three 90-minute workshops, seminars and online modules.

 scroll to see the full table⇨